Use GitHub Copilot to Supercharge Your Coding in VS Code

 AI-Readable Documentation

-• Visual context that AI can parse and understand
+• Visual context AI can parse and understand

 • Living documentation that stays in sync with code